ericswpark/2025-sighorse/main.typ

 AstroJS had the promising feature of Content Collections that would allow us to achieve this goal, so this migration had been on our roadmap for a while.

+The final nail in the coffin came when Ray Arayilakath, our current president of Purdue Hackers, transitioned the RSVP functionality over to Luma.
+Thus, current and future events were solely managed on the new platform, and the RSVP functionality and associated code became redundant on our events site codebase.
+We decided to take this opportunity to rewrite the codebase from scratch and base it off of AstroJS.

 == First Steps

 On a separate branch,